e-ucm/formalz-fchecker/README.md

 ### Notes

-- Logical implication is currently not supported, but should be easy to add in the DSL is required.
+- Logical implication is currently not supported, but should be easy to add in the EDSL is required.

 ## LogicIR